How to Solve iPhone Sound Not Working?

 2.3 Check the sound on your device

-Your device's sound might not work when you have accidentally altered the sound settings on your phone.
+Your iPhone 11 or iPhone 12 has no sound or your iPhone volume not working when you have accidentally altered the sound settings on your phone.
 This can happen when you do not lock/sleep your phone before keeping it in, and things just get clicked on.
 This can also be the reason behind the iPhone no sound on calls.
 To undo this condition, this is what you should be doing -

 Step 1.
-Go to the settings option on the iPhone and choose the ‘Sound’ settings.
+Go to the Settings option on the iPhone and choose the ‘Sound’ settings or 'Sounds & Haptics' settings from here.

 Step 2.
-Choose the ‘Sounds & Haptics’ option from there, and you will be led to a new page.
-There you will see the ‘Ringer and Alerts’.
+Then you will be led to a new page.
+There you will see the 'Ringer and Alerts'.
 Scroll this Ringer and Alerts slider 4-5 times, to and fro, and check if the volume is audible again.

 If the speaker button on the Ringer and Alerts slider is somehow dimmer than it usually is, then you should be prepared for a visit to your Apple store customer service provider for repair.